Jung Bu-kyung

-Jung Bu-kyung (Korean: 정부경; Hanja: 鄭富競 born May 26, 1978 in Seoul, South Korea) is a South Korean judoka and professional mixed martial artist.
+Jung Bu-kyung (Korean: 정부경; Hanja: 鄭富競 born 26 May 1978) is a South Korean judoka and professional mixed martial artist.

 Judo career

 Jung began judo at the age of eleven under the instruction of his father.
 He won a gold medal at the 1998 World University Judo Championships in Prague.
 Two years later, he won a silver medal at the -60 kg category of the 2000 Summer Olympics.
 In the final, he lost to three-time Olympic champion Tadahiro Nomura by ippon only fourteen seconds into the match.

 After graduation from Korea National Sport University in 2001, he continued to train with the KRA Judo Team.
 He moved up in weight to the 66 kg class, and won a gold medal at the 2003 Asian Judo Championships in Jeju.
 However, Jung failed to qualify for the 2004 Olympic Games by losing to Bang Gui-man in the national qualification match.